briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     an appeal with the local Board of Tax Review.

-5. _(E)_ Nothing in this section prohibits the Tax Administrator or the Tax Administrator’s designee from delivering an assessment by a Tax Administrator by personal service.
+5. _(E)_ Nothing in this section prohibits the Tax Administrator or the Tax Administrator's designee from delivering an assessment by a Tax Administrator by personal service.

 6. _(F)_ Collection actions taken upon any assessment being appealed under